tonytsheng/DBHUB/ELB/NLB_RDS/readme.md

 Here are steps that will help you implement this solution.

-- Go to the EC2 console
+## Go to the EC2 console and Create Target Group under Load Balancing
--- Create Target Group under Load Balancing
+-  Click IP addreses
---  Click IP addreses
+-  Give your target group a name
---  Give your target group a name
+-  Protocol - TCP and Database Port Number
----  Protocol - TCP and Database Port Number
+-  Click the appropriate VPC in the drop down
---  Click the appropriate VPC in the drop down
+-  Dont worry about health checks
---  Dont worry about health checks
+-  Next
---  Next
+-  Register Targets
---  Register Targets
+-    VPC in drop down
---    VPC in drop down
+-    Add ip for your database - may need to do an nslookup on the endpoint
---    Add ip for your database - may need to do an nslookup on the endpoint --    Make sure port is right
+-    Make sure port is right
---    Create target group
+-    Create target group

 Click Load Balancers - Create
   Create Network Load Balancer